meshtastic/firmware/docs/software/mesh-alg.md

 - DONE delay some random time for each retry (large enough to allow for acks to come in)
 - DONE once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
 - DONE after three retries, deliver a no-ack packet to the original sender (i.e. the phone app or mesh router service)
-- test one hop ack/nak with the python framework
+- DONE test one hop ack/nak with the python framework
+- Do stress test with acks

 dsr tasks